qopo1233/konglong-ai-reader/README.en.md

 ## Configuration

-- All user settings and favorites are stored in local SQLite (`fav.db`).
+- All user settings and favorites are stored in local SQLite (`ai-reader.db`).
 - OpenAI API settings can be configured in-app.

 ## Project Structure